angular-architects/module-federation-plugin/MIGRATION_GUIDE.md

   .catch(err => console.error(err));
 ```

-You see that? now you can choose which logger you want, if you want to use the "shimImportMap" instead of the browser-native importmap (spoiler alert: 90% chance you do).
+You see that?
+Now you can choose which logger you want, and if you want to use the "shimImportMap" instead of the browser-native importmap (spoiler alert: 90% chance you do).

-There is a nice list of all the options you can choose from in the docs: https://github.com/native-federation/orchestrator/blob/main/docs/config.md
+There's a nice list of all the options you can choose from in the docs: https://github.com/native-federation/orchestrator/blob/main/docs/config.md

 ### We've reworked the loadRemoteModule function

-The biggest change is that now, the loadRemoteModule is provided by the initFederation.
-So it's not an global export anymore.
+The biggest change is that now, the loadRemoteModule is provided by initFederation.
+So it's not a global export anymore.
 That does mean that you now need to pass it around your micro frontends:

 **(host) main.ts**